-Step my tent, said she, "I'd like to read you palm" Leave the dollar in the jar, this take very long Leave the circus noise behind, close eyes, relax your mind I'll tell you, if you quit now or if you should go on
+Step inside my tent, she, "I'd like to read you palm" Leave the dollar in the jar, this won't take very Leave the circus noise behind, your eyes, relax your mind tell you, if you should quit now or if you should go on

-She threw sawdust in the air and her hands began to shake She told me, the town I was born, she almost knew the date She lit a candle with her and then she made the table rise She took the dollar from the jar and then she my weight
+She threw some sawdust in the air and her hands to shake She told me, the where I was born, she almost knew the date She lit a with her eyes and then she made the table rise She took the dollar from the jar and then she guessed my

 Then I said, "Now do ya see?"
 She said, "Deedlee-dum, deedlee-dee" You are so old, you are so Deedlee-dum,

-Give me a sign, it to me She said, "Deedlee-dum, deedlee-dee" she spoke most quietly Deedlee-dum,
+me a sign, tell it to me She said, "Deedlee-dum, deedlee-dee" Then she spoke most Deedlee-dum,

 Where'll I go, I be She said, "Deedlee-dum, deedlee-dee" You are so old, you are so

-Deedlee-dum, me a sign, tell it to me She said, "Deedlee-dum, deedlee-dee"
+Deedlee-dum, Give me a sign, it to me She said, "Deedlee-dum, deedlee-dee"